Monitoring Applications Deployed to Runtime Fabric

 Applications and API gateways deployed to Runtime Fabric include native support for Anypoint Monitoring to allow viewing metrics within Anypoint Platform.

-Anypoint Monitoring includes tools that provide feedback from Mule runtime engine (Mule) flows and components in your application network.
-For applications and API gateways deployed to Anypoint Runtime Fabric (Runtime Fabric), Anypoint Monitoring provides basic metrics to all customers.
+Anypoint Monitoring includes tools that provide feedback from Mule flows and components in your application network.
+Anypoint Monitoring runs as a sidecar in application deployments and gathers metrics for applications and API gateways deployed to Runtime Fabric.
 Titanium-plan customers have access to additional capabilities, including application log retrieval and search.

 By default, Runtime Fabric is configured to send application metrics to Anypoint Monitoring.
-Titanium-plan customers also have application logs automatically sent to Anypoint Monitoring by default.
+Data is securely transmitted using mutual TLS encryption.
 For metrics and logs to be sent to Anypoint Monitoring, outbound network connectivity must be available.

 If you need an outbound proxy, configure Anypoint Runtime Fabric to use a SOCKS5 proxy by following the instructions in Manage Proxies Used by Runtime Fabric.